FoldingAtHome/coronavirus/README.md

 RCSB Structures:
 * 6NB7 - SARS-CoV complex with human neutralizing S230 antibody Fab fragment (state 2) (4.5 angstrom, Cryo-EM)
 * 6NB8 - anti- SARS-CoV human neutralizing S230 antibody Fab fragment (1.5 angstrom, X-ray diffraction)
-* 2AJF - SARS coronavirus spike receptor-binding domain complexed with ACE2 (2.9 angstrom, X-ray diffraction)
+* 2AJF - SARS coronavirus spike receptor-binding domain (RBD) complexed with ACE2 (2.9 angstrom, X-ray diffraction)
-* 2GHV - SARS spike protein receptor binding domain (2.2 angstrom, X-ray diffraction)
+* 2GHV - SARS spike protein receptor binding domain (RBD) (2.2 angstrom, X-ray diffraction)

+1. Prepare initial structures using PyMOL manually:
+* Extract RBD from 2GHV.
+2. Replace low resolution structures with high resolution structures using Chimera:
+* Load 6NB7, 6NB8, 2GHV into Chimera.
+Use Tools > Structure Comparison > MatchMaker to align 2GHV to the RBD of 6NB7 and 6NB8 to the antibody of 6NB7.
+Delete 6NB7 stucture and save model.
+3. Generate homology model using SWISS-MODEL of 2GHV SARS-CoV to SARS-CoV-2 RBD
+* Used previouly extracted structure above as template sturcture and SARS-CoV-2_rbd.fasta has target sequence
+4. Replace low resolution structures with high resolution structures using Chimera:
+* Load 6NB7, 6NB8, 2GHV (homology modeled to SARS-CoV-2 RBD) into Chimera.
+Use Tools > Structure Comparison > MatchMaker to align 2GHV to the RBD of 6NB7 and 6NB8 to the antibody of 6NB7.
+Delete 6NB7 stucture and save model.
+5. Prepare system and equilibrate using OpenMM:
+* Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 2amu hydrogens with simulate_6nb8_2ghv.py
+4. Equilibrate at longer time step using OpenMM:
+* Starting from the above equilibrated snapshots, equilibrate further for 1.25ns, at 5fs timestep, 4amu hydrogens with simulate_4amu_5fs.py
+5. Run equilibrated structures on F@h

+Directories:
+* system_preparation/6nb8_2ghv/sars_capped
+* system_preparation/6nb8_2ghv/sars-2_capped

+### Uncappped structures

 1. Prepare initial structures using PyMOL manually:
 * From the low resolution 6NB7 select and save the monomeric, truncated fragments of interest --> 6nb7_rbd_ab_fragment.pdb